microsoft/vscode-docs/blogs/2021/09/06/bracket-pair-colorization.md

 Our goal is not having to reprocess the entire document on each key-stroke.
 Instead, the time required to process a single text edit should only grow ([poly](https://en.wikipedia.org/wiki/Polylogarithmic_function)) logarithmically with the document length.

-However, we still want to be able to query all brackets and their nesting level in the viewport in (poly) logarithmic time, as it would be the case when using VS Code's decoration API (which uses the mentioned interval tree)!
+However, we still want to be able to query all brackets and their nesting level in the viewport in (poly) logarithmic time, as it would be the case when using VS Code's decoration API (which uses the mentioned interval tree).

 ### Algorithmic Complexities